 Hmmm, what letter should you use?
 “G” for grandma, “N” for nana, or the first letter in her name?
 So many personalization options!

 Add A Free Card To These Mother’s Day Gifts For Grandma

 Need a card to go along with these Mother’s Day gifts for grandma?
 I’ve got over 45 printable Mother’s Day cards for you!

 Plus, even better than the free card is the part at the end where I show you exactly what to write inside a Mother’s Day card.
 Trust me – this will be something mom (or grandma!) treasures forever.

 Need More DIY Mother’s Day Gift Ideas?

-If you are looking for more DIY Mother’s Day gift ideas, I’ve got plenty!
-These are great for last minute gift ideas too if you need them.
-And, honestly, these would be a great gift for mom any time of the year.
+If you are looking for more ideas for DIY Mother’s Day gifts for grandma, I’ve got plenty!
+These are great for last-minute gift ideas, too, if you need them.
+And honestly, these would be a great gift for any mom at any time of the year.

 - 1 Photo frame that displays 3 4×6 images

 - Washable craft paint color of your choice